Integrating Landscape Design Into ArchitectuRE: Top Things to Consider

 This integration focuses on three core principles:

-- Outdoor Living Spaces — designing patios, terraces, and gardens that directly respond to the site
+OUTDOOR LIVING SPACES - designing patios, terraces, outdoor kitchens, firepits and gardens that directly respond to the site

-- Indoor–Outdoor Connection — creating visual and physical flow between interior rooms and the landscape
+INDOOR-OUTDOOR CONNECTION - creating a visual and physical flow between interior rooms and the landscape

 When done well, landscape design reinforces the architecture and strengthens the overall sense of place.

-Key Benefits of Landscape Integration for Bay Area Homes
+Key Benefits of Landscape Integration in the Bay Area

 For homeowners in California's Mediterranean climate, integrating landscape design into architectural projects offers both lifestyle and environmental benefits.
-Because the region supports year-round outdoor living, expanding usable space into the landscape can significantly enhance a home's functionality.
+Because the region supports year-round outdoor living and Bay Area homes are often confined to tighter lots, expanding usable space into the landscape can significantly enhance a home's functionality.

 Increased Property Value